 - And the list goes on….

 (Now would be a good time to make a list of all the things that are stressors in your life.
 How long is that list?).

 Why is stress a big deal for your adrenal glands?

 By now you’ve probably worked it out.
 It’s a bit like driving your car in first gear all the time.
 Our adrenal glands are working very hard to keep up with the demands of our stressful lives.
-Eventually they just can’t keep up with all the signals they receive and you can be left with what is referred to adrenal fatigue, adrenal dysfunction or HPA-axis dysregulation.
+Eventually they just can’t keep up with all the signals they receive and you can be left with what is referred to adrenal fatigue or sometimes adrenal dysfunction or HPA-axis dysregulation.
 This is something that, as a naturopath, I see frequently.
 And when you consider the effects stress has on our biochemistry, especially our immune system, hormones (including thyroid and sex hormones), cardiovascular system and digestion, you begin to see why a sustained period of stress in your life can play havoc with your health.

 Symptoms of adrenal fatigue or excessive stress response

 As I’ve said before, we are all unique so for one person, increased stress might result in more headaches but for someone else it might be poor digestion or recurrent infections, or persistent fatigue.
 Personally, I think stress exacerbates just about every health problem you can think of.